 Section 179 expensing may be used only for used or new property that you purchase for cash during that year (cash includes amounts you borrow).
 It may not be used for leased property or property you inherit or are given.
 Nor may it be used for property you buy from a relative, or from a corporation or other organization you control.

 If you use property both for business and personal purposes, you may deduct it under Section 179 only if you use it for business purposes more than half of the time.
 Reduce the amount of your deduction by the percentage of personal use.
 You'll need to keep records showing your business use of such property.
 If you use an item for business less than half the time, you must depreciate it.

-There is a $500,000 limit on the total amount of business property expenses you can deduct each year using Section 179.
-The limit was originally $25,000 but was dramatically increased over the years to help small businesses in a struggling economy.
-It was made permanent at $500,000 in 2015, and will be indexed for inflation each year starting in 2016.
+Starting in 2018, there is a $1 million limit on the total amount of business property expenses you can deduct each year using Section 179.
 This dollar limit applies to all your businesses together, not to each business you own and run.
 You do not have to claim the full amount.
-It’s up to you to decide how much of the cost of property you want to deduct.
-But you don’t lose out on the remainder; you can depreciate any cost you do not deduct under Section 179.
+It's up to you to decide how much of the cost of property you want to deduct.
+But you don't lose out on the remainder; you can depreciate any cost you do not deduct under Section 179.